The City is developing a Personal Watercraft (PWC) Safety Plan to improve safety along Toronto’s waterfront in advance of the 2026 summer season.

 Level of Engagement

 This project has been classified as an Involve project based on the International Association for Public Participation Spectrum.
-This means we will work directly with stakeholders to develop and test the Safety Plan’s proposed directions.
+This means the City will work directly with stakeholders to develop and test the Safety Plan’s proposed directions.

 A Personal Watercraft (PWC) is the regulatory and industry term for small, motorized watercraft designed to be operated by a person sitting, standing or kneeling on the vessel rather than inside it.
 Common brands include Jet Skis, Sea-Doos, and WaveRunners.